Russian film crew in orbit to make first movie in space

 Some commentators argued, however, that the film project would distract the Russian crew and could be awkward to film on the Russian segment of the International Space Station, which is considerably less spacious compared to the U.S. segment.
 A new Russia lab module, the Nauka, was added in July, but it is yet to be fully integrated into the station.

+"I feel like I'm dreaming," Peresild said during a brief televised hookup with Mission Control in Moscow.

+Shipenko echoed that feeling: "We have been waiting for that for such a long time, and indeed now we feel like in a dream."

-Novitskiy, who will star as the ailing cosmonaut in the film, will take the captain's seat in a Soyuz capsule to take the film crew back to Earth on Oct.
+Novitskiy, who will star as the ailing cosmonaut in the movie, will take the captain's seat in a Soyuz capsule to take the film crew back to Earth on Oct.
 17.

 Before Russia took the lead in feature filmmaking in space, NASA had talked to actor Tom Cruise about making a movie in orbit.